How To Bike Idaho’s Route Of The Hiawatha Trail

 Click here for a list of top-rated Missoula hotels.

 In Missoula, I went to an incredible Mexican restaurant – The Camino.
-You can read more about what to do in Missoula for one day here.
+It’s highly recommended.

 Idaho is one of the most beautiful American states I have ever been to and the Route of Hiawatha was one of my favorite attractions, and where I got some of the most stunning pictures during my USA road trip.